exec - execute an application within the host operating syatemSYNOPSIS

 All variants of the exec command (except execa) execute the specified filename (with arguments) at the same privilege level as NAT32 enjoys within the host operating system.
 Command execa raises that privilege level if necessary and will usually be intercepted by the operating system's User Account Control mechanism.NOTES

-Desktop (alias shortcut) executes the specfied filename located on the current Desktop.
-This command can be used to execute Files, Applications and Shortcuts, and to open Desktop Folders.
-No error messages are returned and no interaction with the subsequent Process is possible from within NAT32.
+Command shortcut executes the shortcut specified in name located on the Desktop of the current user.
+Note that names located in \Users\All Users are not accessible.
+The command can be used to execute Files, Applications and Shortcuts, and to open Desktop Folders.
+No error messages are returned and no interaction with the created host process is possible from within NAT32.

 Exec invokes filename with the specified arguments as a process within Windows.
 Windows' naming conventions apply to the named file, and the file must be located within Windows' search path.
 Exec returns an error message from Windows if the application could not be executed.
-Once the application is running, NAT32 has no further control over it.
+NAT32 records the process details so that later interaction with the process is possible.

 Execx is identical to exec except that it can be issued from a remote host.